 Almost all workers in the UK are entitled to be paid at least the National Minimum Wage - or the National Living Wage if you’re 25 or over.
-This page tells you more about the National Minimum Wage and National Living Wage and how to make sure you’re being paid the right rate.
-It also covers common mistakes employers make when calculating the National Minimum Wage.
+This page tells you how to make sure you’re being paid the right rate.
+It also covers common mistakes employers make when calculating the National Minimum Wage - and the difference between the National Living Wage (which is compulsory) and the Living Wage (which employers can choose to pay).

 What is the National Minimum Wage?